ImagingDataCommons/highdicom/docs/coding.rst

 ----------------------

 The `pydicom` code dictionary allows searching for concepts via simple string matching.
-However, generally it will be necessary to search the documentation for the coding scheme itself.
+However, for more advanced searching it is generally advisable to search the documentation for the coding scheme itself.

 .. code-block:: python